Identity Theft! What do I do?

 3) Contact the major credit reporting agencies and have a fraud alert placed on your credit report.

-(i) After making telephone contact with the credit reporting agencies follow up with a letter.
+- (i) After making telephone contact with the credit reporting agencies follow up with

 4) Contact the company(ies) that has provided credit or other intangible or tangible property to the person who stole your identity.